haxtheweb/edtechjoker/draft-outline.md

 ## Final / top prize(s) ❔
 Any repos that are of exceptional quality (or only needing minor tweaks for adoption) and get accepted into the HAXTheWeb portfolio of elements will get a 🏒 emoji implying that you get an official #HAXTheWeb hockey jersey.
 If this is the case I'll contact your team during finals week.
 The hope is that these element will also start showing up in the course work of your peers, future verisons of you, or in your own courses in coming semesters.
 This project is gaining momentum and we pipeline these enhancements directly to Penn State students, faculty and staff via the https://hax.psu.edu SaaS solution.
 This will not be given out to all solutions and there is no garauntee any will be given out.
 Last semester 2 of 11 projects got this award.

-## HAX Camp PSU May 9/10
-All projects would be welcome additions to discuss at HAX camp, a free event for students and industry to meet around frontend web skills -- https://www.eventbrite.com/e/hax-camp-web-components-all-the-things-tickets-288109562457

-# Week 11
-## Tues
-- I'll review the 6 project sites for what work was generated Tues and offer feedback / discuss in class
-- Front end team should start experimenting with how to build the front end piece to this
-- API people should be researching Open API specification, naming the "end points" and listing out what data is required
-- Back end team should start experimenting with Express based end points / vercel more directly.
-Reading the docs, reverse engineering the IST demo space I created as a boilerplate for learning about all this.